-It sets out changes to our normal child protection policy in light of coronavirus and the national lockdown currently in place, and should be read in conjunction with that policy.
+It sets out changes to our normal child protection policy in light of coronavirus and the national lockdowns which have been in place, and should be read in conjunction with that policy.
 Unless covered here, our normal child protection policy continues to apply.

 This addendum is subject to change, in response to any new or updated guidance the government or our local safeguarding partners may publish.
-We will keep it under review as set out in section 15 below.
+We will keep it under review as set out in section 15 below